Vyral/base-template/_posts/2019-02-26-the-past-present-and-future-of-our-san-fernando-valley-market.md

 {% include youtube.html %}

-Our market has already undergone some interesting changes this year, and today we’ll review what these developments mean for San Fernando buyers and sellers.
+<p style="text-align: center;"><em>Our market has already undergone some interesting changes this year, and today we’ll review what these developments mean for San Fernando buyers and sellers.</em></p>

 In January of 2019, our entire San Fernando Valley saw only 760 closings.
 This is down by approximately 150 closings year over year.
 So **what’s the reason behind this change, and what does it mean for our market?**